Renogy 200W Portable Solar Panel

 Here is a panel that flat out refuses to fold, and that is the whole point.
 The JJN Bifacial 200W takes our Cheapest per Watt award outright.

-Nothing in this roundup gives you more watts for the money.
-James watched the proof tick up right on his charge controller.
+Nothing in this guide gives you more watts for the money.

 The value?